sanketd11/me/README.md

 # Sanket Deshmukh

 ## About Me:
 I am a **Machine Learning/Natural Language Processing** Enthusiast.
-I love coding in python..
+I love coding in python.
 My technical expertise includes cross-platform proficiency (Windows and Linux), fluency in Python, C, Shell scripting, version control tools like 'git', automation using CasperJS (for Web Applications), etc. I am also familiar with C++, R, Core Java, SQL, JavaScript, HTML, CSS etc I am currently studying MS in Computer Science at the Universiy of Utah.
 I would love to collaborate on projects that include application of ML algorithms for automation.

 ## Experience: